Before pottery - I was burning out. Let me take you on my journey.

 This brought me to pit firing.
 It's an incredibly comforting and healing way to create pots.
 You form them (hand built or thrown) and then fire them in an actual bonfire.
 The smoke from the fire decorates the pots.

 It's like us - we come out stronger after adversity.
 Pit firing also asks you to let go of perfectionism - something I've always really struggled with.
 Imperfection is what makes these pots, and ourselves, beautiful and unique.
-I also managed to get an old kiln refurbished when the strictest lock down measures eased - so I'm now able to fire work!
+When the first lockdown eased, I managed to get an old kiln refurbished, but I continue to make pit fired work.
+Both for myself, and for people like me.
+People who need a reminder that they are beautiful because of their imperfection.

-During Covid I have also been walking in our local woods.
-People of all ages have been leaving painted stones and bark for others to find.
-This emotional connection to others has been so vital for me throughout lockdown.
+After my fear of hospital eased, I spent a lot of time walking in our local woods.
+People of all ages had been leaving painted stones and bark for others to find.
+This emotional connection to others was so vital for me throughout 2020.
 In return I have been offering clay for those who want to try making something at home.
 The response to this project has been incredible, and shown a clear demand for craft/art as a form of therapy during these difficult times.

 Being good enough is enough,